CareyLabVT/Reservoirs/Data/DataNotYetUploadedToEDI/Raw_CTD/README.md

 Here's the approximate workflow:

-1. Run CTD_visualization.R.
+1. Run `CTD_visualization.R`.
 This will first re-process ALL raw files (2018-present) with the current QAQC script (this takes a long time) then visualize the combined dataset.
 If you see issues, you can update maintenance logs as necessary

 2. Update metadata for the data publication in the EDI folder (`CTD_EDI`).
 First, archive all files from the previous year if they are not already in the `old` subdirectory